yatiml/yatiml/docs/development.rst

 .........

 Before we make a commit, the tests should be run, and this is a good idea anyway if we're making a release.
-So run ``python setup.py test`` and check that everything is in order.
+So run ``tox`` and check that everything is in order.

 Commit the version update
 .........................